 The Federal Navigation Project was originally authorized in the late nineteenth century and subsequently modified several times by Congress.
 The project consists of congressionally-authorized navigation channels and anchorage basins.
 The most recent three-phase dredging project, by the Army Corps of Engineers during 2005-2014, was funded by \$12 million from Congress, and \$1 million from the State of Connecticut.
+Maintaining navigable waterways in Norwalk Harbor is vital to ensuring the viability of water-dependent uses, safe and efficient navigation, and public access to and from Long Island Sound, as well as the present integrity of the river boundaries.

-• Public Access, Tourism, & Education Public access points include waterfront parks

-(Veteran's Memorial, Calf Pasture Park, Shady Beach, Oyster Shell Park, Heritage Park Riverwalk) and the City Marina.
+Public Access, Tourism, & Education Public access points include waterfront parks (Veteran's Memorial, Calf Pasture Park, Shady Beach, Oyster Shell Park, Heritage Park Riverwalk) and the City Marina.
 The Heritage Park Riverwalk links the Maritime Aquarium and Oyster Shell Park in South Norwalk to the Lockwood Mathews Park and Stepping Stones Museum attractions.
 The Norwalk Seaport Association offers ferry access to Sheffield Island Lighthouse park, and private boat owners can access certain island locations for recreation and camping.
 The Maritime Aquarium is one of the most important tourist attractions in Connecticut and the only aquarium devoted to the study of Long Island Sound.
-Its research vessel provides vear-round educational cruises of the Harbor and the Sound.
+Its research vessel provides year-round educational cruises of the Harbor and the Sound.